What You Need to know About Frozen Pipes

 What if your pipes burst?

-- Shut off your water and, if necessary, electricity.
+Shut off your main water supply and, if necessary, electricity.

 Know where your home’s main water valve is (beforehand!) and shut it off immediately.
 Shut off electricity to the area where the water damage has occurred.